 The technology that enables communication between these devices is known as machine-to-machine or M2M.
 And the IoT products having M2M support are known to be as smart.
 A few examples of such advanced applications are like Smart Grid and Smart City.

 IoT utilizes the IPv6 networking service as the backbone for its solutions.
 With such a capability, it’s easy to scale up the network capacity by allocating an inexhaustible no. of IP addresses for any amount of objects.

 2. Who will benefit from using IoT applications?

 Undoubtedly us, the people as we have limited time, attention and on top of these we are not very good at capturing data about things in the real world.

-If we had systems that knew everything, gathers data without any help from us, then we would be able to track and count everything and greatly reduce waste, loss, and cost.
+If we had systems that knew everything, gathers data without any help from us, then we would be able to track and count everything and significantly reduce waste, loss, and cost.

-Also, if we would know when things need replacements, repairing or EOL (end of life), then such a technology would surely make our lives much easier.
+Also, if we would know when things need replacements, repairing or EOL (end of life), then such technology would surely make our lives much more comfortable.

 This system plug-in motion sensors to communicate with electric switches and cameras.
 Also, the door locks and windows have sensors to connect with the alarm sensors.
 All of this happens without any human intervention.

 3. What are the most common IoT applications/products available?

 IoT applications are evolving day by day as big companies are showing primary interest in creating such applications.